 We have a specific architectural need.
-We can almost handle it with an AWS managed service.
+We'd prefer to handle it with an AWS managed service.
+It's almost possible.
 But not quite.

 To explain.
 Our TriadCity server lives in the Oregon Region.
 With our current level of traffic we’ve decided not to shard the game world.
 So everyone on planet earth who visits TriadCity arrives at that single large-ish EC2 instance.

 To help with scalability we offload as much computation as possible.
 Much of the AI is computed by clients in a distributed-grid architecture similar to SETI@home.
 With the same goal in mind we offload TLS termination.
 Easy-peasy: incoming connections terminate TLS at a Classic Load Balancer, which forwards to the game server.
 We’d really prefer a Network Load Balancer: it’s cheaper and performs better.
 But, it doesn't terminate TLS.
 See?
 Exasperatingly almost.

 Now.
 We have some legacy native clients.
 But most players today connect over WebSockets from HTML5/JQuery clients in their browsers.
 We open a WSS connection to the CLB which terminates TLS and passes the packets through.